 In our latest blog, Eloise Savill, Private Sector Adviser, explains the reality of modern slavery in Qatar and the implications for Qatar hosting the World Cup 2022.

-In under three months’ time, the men’s FIFA World Cup 2022 – the most watched sporting event in the world – will kick off.
+In November, the men’s FIFA World Cup 2022 – the most watched sporting event in the world – will kick off.
 But sadly, instead of being characterised by unity and opportunity, it is a World Cup defined by “sports washing” and the devastating human cost it carries.

 In multiple sectors which are central to the sporting event – from construction, to hospitality, to cleaning, to private security and waste disposal – there have been reports of pervasive conditions of exploitation.
 Migrant workers have faced systemic abuses and modern slavery.
 It is common for migrant workers to have to pay recruitment fees, face withheld wages and threats, and find themselves unable to leave their job or the country.
 Despite the promises made to reform this system, improvements in labour practices have not been enforced sufficiently or felt in practice.

 We cannot sit back and watch as football associations’ profits soar, with little effort to prevent or mitigate the human rights impact of this event.

 Demand FIFA compensate exploited workers and the families of those who’ve been killed constructing the World Cup in Qatar

 The Kafala system is a sponsorship system through which certain countries – notably Gulf Cooperation Countries, and Jordan and Lebanon – manage migrants’ residence and employment visas.

 This system requires a local employer to sponsor a migrant worker as an essential pre-requisite for them to be able to obtain a valid visa to live and work in the destination country.
 This creates a dependency of the worker on their employer, and it increases their vulnerability to modern slavery.